SecureCloudOps/DockerLab/README.md

 ## Deploying App Updates

-To learn how to deploy app updates with Elastic Beanstalk, I updated my app by changing a few things in my index.html, i verified those changes by opening the file locally on my computer.
+To learn how to deploy app updates with Elastic Beanstalk, I updated my app by changing a few things in my index.html, i verified those changes by opening the file locally on my computer. then redeployed the updated app.

 ![Image](https://i.imgur.com/qGbpWBP.png)